Three days of exploring the Comanche National Grassland and surrounding areas.

 To what, I think, is the oldest petroglyph I saw over the weekend:

-The high plains wildflowers were also rather nice:
+The high plains wildflowers were also rather lovely:

 We headed back home (with some more Mexican food first!).